DeepPavlovAdmin/convai/README.md

 |  [Language Model](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai2/baselines/language_model)      | ParlAI team          | 46.0         | -       |  15.02 |
 |  [KV Profile Memory](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai2/baselines/kvmemnn)    | ParlAI team          | -             | 55.2    |  11.9 |

 &#x1F34E; denotes the best performing model for each metric on the hidden test set.
-The **rank** is determined by sorting by the minimum rank of the score in any of the three metrics, where ties are broken by considering the second (and then third) smallest ranks. **The top 7 teams have made it to the next round.
-For these teams: please make sure your GitHub repo contains an interactive script (see [here](https://github.com/facebookresearch/ParlAI/blob/master/projects/convai2/baselines/kvmemnn/interactive.py) for example) that allows your model to function in interactive mode.
-(To be clear, this must be the _same_ model that we evaluated for the leaderboard above.)**
+The **rank** is determined by sorting by the minimum rank of the score in any of the three metrics, where ties are broken by considering the second (and then third) smallest ranks. **The &#x1F350; teams have made it to the next round (top 3 in each metric).** _For these teams: please make sure your GitHub repo contains an interactive script (see [here](https://github.com/facebookresearch/ParlAI/blob/master/projects/convai2/baselines/kvmemnn/interactive.py) for example) that allows your model to function in interactive mode.
+(To be clear, this must be the _same_ model that we evaluated for the leaderboard above.)_

 Models by ParlAI team are baselines, and not entries into the competition; code is included for those models.